 I was educated at Evesham High School and was a member of their rowing crew.
 After leaving school I worked for the Inland Revenue (where I met my wife) before joining Lloyds Trust Dept. In 1986, David Scott and myself established our own accountancy business at 111 Promenade Cheltenham where it continued until my retirement in 2011.
 I have been involved with Berky since 1989 as a parent, chair of PTA, chair of Finance Committee (involving purchase of Andrews Centre and Day Nursery), and now Chair of Governors.
 I have also played an important part in the Christmas Fayre - but don’t tell the children!
 My son Alastair was a pupil here and then returned as a teacher.
 I am keen on all sports, more watching now than playing, and have been to three football World Cups.
 I support Leeds United, but do not find that relaxing at the moment!

 I came late to the teaching profession, joining Berkhampstead as an NQT at the ripe old age of 39; 26 years later, I retired but became a Governor in order to support the school I love.
 Although my degree was in Music, I have wide interests including history, writing and reading, and have been devoted to encouraging the many pupils who have passed through my hands to feel equally interested.
 For many years, I was a Year 2 class teacher, becoming the Head of Pre-Prep and, later, Head of Pastoral Care and DSL.
 Latterly, I became Deputy Head; once in this role, I mainly taught Year 3 English.
 Throughout my time at Berky, I was fully involved with the PTA, starring at Christmas as Santa’s elf!
 Berkhampstead embodies the ethos in which I believe; it offers a holistic and creative approach to education.
 It values and includes all pupils and builds their confidence and self-esteem.
 It is a happy and friendly place to be.
-I have three grown up children, all of which benefitted from a Berkhampstead education, and four grandchildren.
+I have three grown up children, all of whom benefitted from a Berkhampstead education, and four grandchildren.

 I was educated at Warwick School and studied Business at the University of Sheffield.
 After working at Heligan Gardens in Cornwall as Director of Education, a career in teaching beckoned.
 Having taught at Clifton High School, Cheltenham College and Elizabeth College, Guernsey, I was appointed to the role of Headmaster of Clifton College Preparatory School in 2018.
 I sit on the IAPS Education Committee and fulfil the role of Boarding Representative for the IAPS Area 4 group.
 My wife Melanie and I have 2 boys who attend Clifton College.